PraxterOrg/WidgetProduct1/SECURITY.md

 # Security Policy
+Not spending alot of time here but I would expect this documentation to be reviewed by the departments leads.
+This is from the template and not much modification here.
 ## Supported Versions

+This is a example from the text

 Use this section to tell people about which versions of your project are currently being supported with security updates.